Articles

 The transaction-fee problem

 Shopify makes most of its margin on payments.
 In the US, Shopify Payments charges 2.9% + 30c per online transaction.
-For consumer-grade orders of $80 or $150, that's reasonable - the fee disappears into the margin.
+For consumer-grade orders, that's reasonable - the fee disappears into the margin.

 Across 25 weekly customers and four weeks, that's roughly: